astropy/astroquery/docs/alma/alma.rst

 =============

 Results of queries are returned in tabular format.
-For convenience, the ''to_enhanced_table'' function can be used to have the initial result in a more useful format, i.e turn values into quantities, footprint into shape, etc. (Note: this require the ''shapes'' Python package to be installed.
+For convenience, the ``to_enhanced_table`` function can be used to have the initial result in a more useful format, i.e., turn values into quantities, footprint into shape, etc. (Note: this require the `regions` Python package to be installed.

 .. doctest-remote-data::